CST BLOG: Lab Expectations

 “There are a lot of people and organizations who are doing things in different ways – we’re introducing new checks and balances on science.”

 “Every couple of months, you’ll see this great new way of sharing or making science more open in terms of getting your results out, mediated by the internet.
-That’s all very good, but when the internet first became incredible popular, people thought that would kill publishing as it currently existed.
+That’s all very good, but when the internet first became incredibly popular, people thought that it would kill publishing as it currently existed.
 That turned out not to be the case, and that was an enormous technological change.”

-On reproducibility, the area most people default to when they meet with the phrase Responsible Science, we discussed the differences between parts of the problem which can be solved with better technology and others that simply cannot.
+On reproducibility, the area most people default to when they meet with the phrase Responsible Science, we discussed the differences between parts of the problem that can be solved with better technology and others that simply cannot.

 “When I’m talking about the replication crisis, what I mean is science done in a way that is not replicable because the experiments are not very valid.
 And they’re not valid because you’ve essentially replicated them poorly yourself.
 You cherry picked in some way, etcetera.
 It’s not that it’s not replicable because you’re not sharing enough about it.
 One of those things has an easy fix: one is a cultural effect and one is a technological effect.”

-Listen to Responsible Science Part 2.
+Listen to the entire Responsible Science Podcast series:

 Chris Sumner